Supreme Court sides with Facebook in class-action dispute over robo-texts

 Justice Sonia Sotomayor wrote for the court in the Facebook case, saying a 1991 federal ban on robocalls did not cover Facebook’s system of sending text messages to inform that someone had logged into an account from an unknown device or browser.

-The court was interpreting the Telephone Consumer Protection Act, which Sotomayor said was passed to govern the then-recent technology that “infamously” allowed companies to make calls “using artificial or prerecorded voices, obviating the need for live human callers.”
+The court was interpreting the Telephone Consumer Protection Act (TCPA), which Sotomayor said was passed to govern the then-recent technology that “infamously” allowed companies to make calls “using artificial or prerecorded voices, obviating the need for live human callers.”

 Noah Duguid said it also covered the unwanted text messages he received from Facebook.
 Duguid did not have an account with the company and thus had not given it permission to text him.
 (Sotomayor said it was likely he had been assigned a cellphone number recycled from someone who had).

-Facebook agrees to pay $550 million to settle privacy lawsuit, days after Supreme Court declined to hear casew
+Facebook agrees to pay $550 million to settle privacy lawsuit, days after Supreme Court declined to hear case

 Unable to stop the notifications, he filed a putative class-action suit in 2014, and the U.S. Court of Appeals for the 9th Circuit said it could go forward.